-After the installation of MySQL 8.0 on your Fedora operating system, it is essential to verify that the installation was successful before proceeding to use it.
+After installing MySQL 8.0 on your Fedora operating system, verifying that the installation was successful before using it is essential.
 To check the version of MySQL that was installed, run the following command:

-Once you have confirmed the installation, it is crucial to activate MySQL 8.0 to ensure it is running correctly.
+Once you have confirmed the installation, it is crucial to activating MySQL 8.0 to ensure it is running correctly.
 To activate MySQL 8.0, execute the following command:

 sudo systemctl enable mysqld --now